Margo17/React-The-Complete-Guide/README.md

 # React-The-Complete-Guide

-Here included are all the programs written during the [React The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course.
+Here included are all of the programs written during the [React The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) Udemy course.

 > To run applications: Clone repository or download the files, then run `npm install` and `npm start`, with NEXTJS apps use `npm run dev`.